 The law caught up with Guzmán from 1993 to 2001 when he was arrested and imprisoned.
 But he made himself comfortable in jail, through bribery and intimidation, until his eventual escape (which involved the bribing of 78 people and cost him over $2 million to engineer).
 Arrested again on February 22, 2015, it wasn't long before El Chapo made his second escape from a maximum-security prison on July 11.
 How did he do it?
 He slipped through a hole under the shower in his cell and escaped through a mile-long tunnel that led to a construction site on the outside.

 El Chapo allegedly responded to The Donald through what is believed to be the drug lord's official Twitter account.
-The profanity-laced tweet read: "Keep f**king around and I’m going to make you swallow your f**king words. . ."
+The profanity-laced tweet read: "Keep f*****g around and I’m going to make you swallow your f*****g words..."

 While Trump beefed up his security and said the FBI is investigating the threat, El Chapo was busy on the run and Mexico was offering a $3.8 million reward for information leading to his capture.

-UPDATE: On January 8, 2016 Mexican president Enrique Peña Nieto announced via Twitter that authorities recaptured the drug lord.
+On January 8, 2016, Mexican president Enrique Peña Nieto announced via Twitter that authorities recaptured the drug lord.

 Escobar became one of the world’s richest men (with an estimated worth of nearly $10 billion) through eliminating rivals and fostering corruption within the Colombian government.
 Officials who didn’t bow to bribery often met violent ends.
 He assassinated candidates for office, judges, police officers, and reporters.
 He planted a bomb on an airplane to kill a candidate for president; the candidate was not on the plane, but 110 innocent people were.
 Ultimately, Escobar would be responsible for the deaths of over 4,000 people.

 Escobar’s acts of domestic terrorism eventually turned public opinion against him, despite his attempts to court public favor with philanthropic activity.
-By the time he was gunned down while fleeing across rooftops from government soldiers, his reputation was as riddled with holes as his dead body.
+By the time he was gunned down in 1993 while fleeing across rooftops from government soldiers, his reputation was as riddled with holes as his dead body.
 His fame, however, has outlived him.
-Last week, Netflix announced plans to film a TV series based on his life, and upcoming films featuring Benicio Del Toro and John Leguizamo as Escobar are already in production.

 Blanco first made her name by developing bras and girdles designed to hide smuggled cocaine.
 She left Colombia in the early 70s and settled in Queens, New York, where she set up a large-scale operation.
 In 1975, she was indicted when the government intercepted a huge cocaine shipment.
 Blanco fled back to Colombia, but it wasn’t long before she returned, this time to Miami.